-This applies to projects designated as federal equivalency beginning with SFY 2023.
-DNR recognizes that some SFY 2023 CWFP projects designated as equivalency may be unable to meet this requirement as A/E contracts have already been established.
+This applies to projects designated as federal equivalency.
+DNR recognizes that some CWFP projects designated as equivalency may be unable to meet this requirement as A/E contracts have already been established.
 In these instances, applicants should contact DNR to explore alternative options that may be available depending on the circumstances.